Kris022/f1-strategy-simulator/README.md

 9. **Validation with Real Race Data**: The simulation provides a set of functions for easy comparison of its results with real race data, enhancing its credibility and reliability.
 We credit FastF1 as the source of real-world data.
 For more information, refer to [FastF1 Documentation](https://docs.fastf1.dev/).

 ## Built With

-The Formula 1 Strategy Simulation is built using the following technologies:

 - Python
 - NumPy